-If you are a new student at EGCC or newly enrolled in a particular program, the Catalog is your guide to the many academic programs and student services we offer.
+If you are a new student at EGCC, newly enrolled in a particular program, or seeking transferrable credits, the Catalog is your guide to the many academic programs and student services we offer.
 I also invite you to visit our website at egcc.edu.